ashutoshaay26/ashutoshaay26.github.io/_pages/myself.md

 Welcome to my playground.
 Here is a bit about my interests and things I do except training AI models that a typical human beings love in daily life :)

+## + **Outside of Work**
+- Go for either walk or run; Cardio exercise or Breath work - Clears mind
+- Go on drive; catch up with friends
+- Chit-chat with Family
+- Playing cricket, bedminton, tennis or computer games
+- Networking sometimes
+- Sleep - Favourite hobby :)

+---

 ## + **People and events who made profound impact on my life trajectory**
 - **Parents** : Most important in life.
 Inherit DNA, Morals, basics and memories
 - **High school science teachers**